Creutzfeldt-Jakob disease usually occurs spontaneously but may result from eating contaminated beef or from inheriting an abnormal gene.

 Variant CJD (vCJD) is acquired by eating beef or beef products from cattle who have bovine spongiform encephalopathy (mad cow disease).

 Considering that for years, people in the United Kingdom ate contaminated beef without knowing it, the number of vCJD cases is surprising small.
 Spread of the disease has been controlled by massive slaughter of cattle and changes in how beef is processed in the United Kingdom.
-Widespread surveillance for the disease in cattle has resulted in a progressively lower number of new cases of vCJD in the United Kingdom.
-Only one case occurred in 2012.
+Widespread surveillance for the disease in cattle has resulted in a progressively lower number of new cases of vCJD in the United Kingdom, with only two cases after 2011.
 Four cases of vCJD have been diagnosed in the United States, and two have been diagnosed in Canada, but none of them originated in North America.

 Mad cow disease has been reported in a few North American cattle (4 in the United States and 19 in Canada).